How To Take Off Acrylic Nails With Hot Water

 5. Gently Remove Acrylic

-Again, you’ll want to avoid forcefully removing acrylic because it can severely harm your natural nails’ integrity in the long run.
+Again, you’ll want to avoid forcefully removing acrylic because it can severely damage the integrity of your natural nails in the long run.

 6. Repeat